wq/wq/docs/contrib/chart.md

 ## Configuring the Serializer

-The chart views are meant to be used with a special [ChartSerializer] class that extends [PandasSerializer] with details about the fields on the time series model.
+The chart views are meant to be used with a special [ChartModelSerializer] class with additional details about the fields on the time series model.
 The following attributes are defined:

  name | default | purpose
 ------|--------- | ------